awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     --from-literal "access_key=${AWS_SECRET_ACCESS_KEY}"
 ```

-To use K8s secrets for authentication, the secret must exist before installation, or the CSI Driver pods must be
+To use Kubernetes secrets for authentication, the secret must exist before installation, or the CSI Driver pods must be
 restarted to use the secret.

 > [!WARNING]
-> K8s secrets are not refreshed once read.
-To update long term credentials stored in K8s secrets, restart the CSI Driver pods.
+> Kubernetes secrets are not refreshed once read.
+To update long term credentials stored in Kubernetes secrets, restart the CSI Driver pods.

 ### Driver-Level Credentials with Node IAM Profiles